X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain13buffers.md

 This tells the graphics card where it should get its indices and vertices from to render the triangles.

-Running this code will give you the same result as in last chapter.
-This time however, all vertex and index data is transferred only once to your graphics card!
+Running this code will give you the same result as in the last chapter.
+This time, however, all vertex and index data are transferred only once to your graphics card!
 Much better performance, especially as you start to work with terrains with MILLIONS of vertexes/indexes.

 ![Summary](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/3DXNA1-12TerrainLighting1.gif?raw=true)